Dr. Alexandra Verge, Naturopathic Doctor

-I have made Guelph my home for over 20 years now, and been part of the naturopathic community for well over half that time.
+I have made Guelph my home for over 26 years now, and been a member of the naturopathic community for over 17 of those.
 I’m committed to doing my part in improving the health of our community.

 In an ongoing effort to practice what I preach, I enjoy hiking, reading, cooking, supporting local farmers and travelling.
 Achieving balance in health and life is a process; it can take time and patience, but is always worth the challenge.

 I’m a graduate of the Canadian College of Naturopathic Medicine, registered to practice in Ontario, and a proud professional member of both provincial and federal associations.
 I’m fluent in English and French.